jainsumit12/crwal4aichat/README.md

 </details>

 ---
-### Using the chat interface
+### Using the chat interface in terminal

 ![Image](https://github.com/user-attachments/assets/34d79a96-2d60-4221-a1f7-3a8582129855)

-The project includes a chat interface that uses an LLM to answer questions based on the crawled data.
+The project includes a chat interface in the terminal that uses an LLM to answer questions based on the crawled data.
 The chat interface now supports persistent conversation history, allowing the LLM to remember previous interactions even after restarting the application.

-You can start the chat interface using either the dedicated script or the main CLI:
+You can start the terminal chat interface using either the dedicated script or the main CLI:

 ```bash
 # Using the dedicated script